 EC-Net is an email list for residents of the neighborhood served by the ECA.
+(See the About Us page for information about our service area.)
 Using this email list, any member of the list can send an email to all other members of the list.
 The list is moderated, which means that the moderator reviews each email for compliance with list policies before it is posted.

 The purpose of EC-Net is to provide an easy way for residents to convey information for or about the neighborhood that may be of interest to other residents.
 It is a forum to announce news or events of relevance to neighbors, to conduct non-commercial transactions among neighbors (e.g., find a babysitter, ask for recommendations about local services), and learn what's happening in the neighborhood.
 The ECA Board of Directors also uses the email list as its primary method of mass communication with ECA members (e.g., to announce ECA news or events).
 See the posting and reply rules, below.